bandprotocol/bandchain-docs/docs/signaling-hub/99-governance-parameters.md

 This section explains the governance variables associated with Band Protocol's signaling hub.

 ### `feeds:admin`
-Admin is the address of the admin that is allowed to update reference source config on modules.
+Admin is the address of the admin that is allowed to update reference source config on the module.

 ### `feeds:allowable_block_time_discrepancy`
 AllowableBlockTimeDiscrepancy is the allowed discrepancy (in seconds) between validator price timestamp and block_time.